The end of each year is a great time to not only set new intentions and goals for the coming year, but to reflect on the year you’re moving on from.

 When we first moved to Austin, I honestly believed that the Universe would reward our giant leap of faith by bringing us a new-found security.
 I put my rose colored glasses on and seriously believed!
 Mark left his job in corporate america to come work with me at Fierce Forward.
 We sold our home in Indiana, left our families and followed the call south, to the heart of Texas.
 The first four months were the most difficult months Mark and I have gone through as a couple.
 Things were not going well, we were in the valley of the rollercoaster when I was sure the universe would bring us a peak for taking this huge risk.
 I was wrong and it was a hard pill to swallow.
 We questioned if we made a mistake in leaving Indiana, in selling our home, in walking away from a second income.
+We had a fantastic realtor, William Pitt, but the doubts were our own.
+Selling a home is never an easy process.
 I questioned if the law of attraction really works and if believing was the wrong thing to do.
 The only thing in our control was our attitude and that was suffering as every week and rent check slipped through our fingers.

 We learned that we would have to make new choices and that we would follow through with this decision to stay here because that’s what we really wanted.
 It didn’t matter that the timing wasn’t working out to our preference, what mattered was how we responded to it.
 Mark and I became a solid unit since moving here and it’s because we were challenged to face adversity together and to face it head on and not hide from it or run back where we came from when it got hard, but to find a way.
 I love that it happened this way.
 We learned how to be much more mindful with our budget, we learned that we could do anything together and we learned that we are a pretty fierce team.
 And I learned to trust myself and the law of attraction even more than before.
 Because we may not have done it if I didn’t believe in it enough that it would work out.
 The way we think our lives should unfold and the timing at which we would like it to, is never exactly the way it all works and that’s where the magic lies.
 To keep going, to never give up, to hang on when you get to the end of your rope and to trust the path.